 All LSCS students and employees are expected to comply with federal, state, and local drug and alcohol laws as well as LSCS policies and procedures.
 Any student or employee who violates any of these drug or alcohol laws will be reported to the appropriate law enforcement agency and will be subject to prosecution in accordance with the law.
 Legal sanctions for violation of local, state, and/or federal laws may include, but are not limited to fines, jail, or prison sentences up to ninety-nine (99) years or life.
-(For a more complete list of legal sanctions and laws, see appendix A.) Students who violate both the Code of Conduct and federal, state, local, or other applicable law may be accountable to both LSCS and the civil or criminal authorities.
+Students who violate both the Code of Conduct and federal, state, local, or other applicable law may be accountable to both LSCS and the civil or criminal authorities.

 The System shall, within the scope of applicable federal and state due process requirements, take such administrative or disciplinary action as is appropriate for violations of the Drug and Alcohol Abuse Prevention Policy, LSCS Policy and applicable law.
 In the event that such violation is also a violation of federal, state, or local law, LSCS may decide to proceed or delay its own disciplinary processes.

 Any student demonstrating violation of the Student Code of Conduct including, but not limited to, the prohibition of possession, use, or distribution of illicit drugs and alcohol, shall be subject to discipline, up to and including expulsion, in accordance with Board policy and applicable law.
 (For further discussion of the disciplinary procedures, please reference the Policy on Discipline in the Student Handbook.)